vpenso/scripts/docs/linux/containers/toolbox.md

 development and debugging.

 * Front-end built on top of Podman and OCI standard container technologies.
+* Keeps the host system small and decoupled from development environments

 From the Fedora documentation [tbxfd]: